BethAnnP-Bx/horiseon-refactor-hw-1/README.md

 # Refactor the Horiseon site Starter Code to meet Accessibilty Standards.

-Ractored the code with these following changes:
+Refactored the code with these following changes:
-Updated title to Horiseon to be more descriptive.
-Edited header to header tag.
+*Updated title to Horiseon to be more descriptive *Edited header to header tag
-Added id and corrected the link for Search Engine Optimization within the header.
-Added nav tags to header listed links.
+*Added id and corrected the link for Search Engine Optimization within the header *Added nav tags to header listed links
-Added alt text to the background image.
+*Added alt text to the background image
-Added alt text to six images.
+*Added alt text to all images
-Removed the closing img tag on img Cost Management.
+*Removed the closing img tag on img Cost Management *Moved sections in CSS to match HTML toward accessibility standards